-Stevenson’s 2 TDs help No. 19 Oklahoma rout Kansas 62-9
+Rhamondre Stevenson helps No. 19 Oklahoma rout Kansas 62-9

 THE TAKEAWAY

-Kansas: The Jayhawks and coach Les Miles had hoped to post a better showing, but it was the third straight game they allowed at least 50 points while losing by at least 30 points.
+Kansas: The Jayhawks had hoped to post a better showing, but it was the third straight game they allowed at least 50 points while losing by at least 30 points.

 Oklahoma: The Sooners have their running game in order heading into the critical final stretch of the season.
 Oklahoma ran for 200 yards after rushing for 213 last Saturday against Texas Tech.
+Oklahoma scored at least 60 points in two consecutive games for the first time since 2015.

 UP NEXT